advanced-security/filter-sarif/README.md

 The message pattern:

 * The message pattern is optional.
-If omitted, it will apply to all messages.
+If omitted, it will allow all messages.
 * The syntax is python regular expressions.
 Take care with backtracking and repetition to avoid performance problems.